w3c/wai-resource-list/content/index.md

 The following resources support development of accessibility evaluation methods and tools:

 - [[Accessibility Conformance Testing (ACT) Overview]](/standards-guidelines/act/) &mdash; ACT establishes and documents rules for testing the conformance of web content to accessibility standards.
+The [WCAG 2 Test Rules](/standards-guidelines/act/rules/about/) use the ACT rules format.

 - [[Evaluation and Report Language (EARL) Overview]](/standards-guidelines/earl/) &mdash; EARL is a machine-readable format for expressing test results.